1newstar/OracleScripts/Docs/sources/RMANCloning.rst

 Clone Configuration
 -------------------

+The FCS password should be changed to a non-default one.
+Using KeePass, generate an Oracle specific password and change the password as follows:

+..  code-block:: sql

+    alter user fcs identified by <password_generated_in_KeePass>;

+Ensure that you synchronise KeePass after generating the new password, and adding it to the KeePass database.

 After cloning any non-production *depersonalised* databases, we must run the following script – you may ignore any errors relating to dropping of objects.
 The script in question *must be run as the FCS user*, and is